telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

-1. The Tag value saved in the previous code snippet is used in the CellEndEdit event handler of RadGridView.
+6\.
+The Tag value saved in the previous code snippet is used in the CellEndEdit event handler of RadGridView.
 It helps us to set the ID of the newly created record to the cell that the end-user has just edited.
 As a consequence, the correct string value is displayed in the cell of RadGridView.
-               #_[C#]_

 {{source=..\SamplesCS\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.cs region=cellEndEdit}}
 {{source=..\SamplesVB\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.vb region=cellEndEdit}}